Sienna-Hu/learning-ios/README.md

-# learning-ios
+# Learning iOS Development
-All the projects I created while self-learning iOS-Development.
+All the projects I created while self-learning iOS-Development (learnt through watching Introduction to iOS-Development course of Appdev in Cornell).

 1. 📝 GroceryList: It is an application that allows users to create their own grocery list by entering items and the corresponding quantities.
 The list will display in ascending or descending order, depending on users' choices.